nashville-software-school/server-side-python-curriculum/book-1-python-sql/chapters/PYTHON_LISTS.md

 ### Instructions

-Open the **planets.py** module in Visual Studio Code to geet started.
+Open the **planets.py** module in Visual Studio Code to get started.

 1. Use `append()` to add Jupiter and Saturn at the end of the list.
 1. Use the `extend()` method to add another list of the last two planets in our solar system to the end of the list.